murilobauerc/elixir-playground/README.md

-# elixir-playground
-Playground for Elixir 👨‍🔬
+Repository to serve as a playground for Elixir 👨‍🔬

 ### About Elixir
 ##### Elixir is a dynamic, functional language for building scalable and maintainable applications.